Ricocotam/SmartCity-simulator/README.md

 - `light_interraction` : a matrix of shape (#people, #lights).
 If there's a 1 at `[i, j]`, the citizen `i` is connected to light `light`
 - `heaters_interraction` : same as lights but for heaters
+- `energy_pollution` : pollution factor for each type of enegy (carbon, nuclear, renewable)

 ## Example